 The School Day (September 2021)

 School gates opening and lining up time| 8.35 am - 8.45 am

 End of school | 3.15 pm

 It is important that children arrive on time to ensure that they have a settled start to their school day.
 If your child is going to be late arriving at school please let us know so we know your child is safe.
 Children arriving after the morning bell has sounded should be signed in at the school office by a responsible adult.

-All FS2 and Infant children are handed over to a responsible adult at the end of the school day.
+All FS2 and KS1 children are handed over to a responsible adult at the end of the school day.

 At the start of the year, please make sure you tell a member of staff who will be collecting your child and if there are any changes to the normal routine at the start of the school day -this can be emailed in as well.
 If due to unforeseen circumstances you are late, children will be sent to the school office to wait.

 All children are required to wear the following school dress.

 Top half - navy sweatshirts/cardigans (with or without school logo), emerald green or white polo T-shirt.

 - Bottom half - navy trousers or skirt (no leggings please)